City Guide · Last updated 3 June 2026

 • Seafood dominates: fritura malagueña, chocos (cuttlefish), and fresh clams are the local staples

-• Prices are significantly cheaper than Gibraltar, often 40-50% less for equivalent food
+• Prices are significantly cheaper than Gibraltar across the board

 • La Chimenea and El Rincón de Juan are consistently recommended by locals as the go-to spots